 - You or they stop making any required contribution - They become covered under the hospitals' medical plan as an employee - They are no longer eligible.
 For your spouse (or eligible domestic partner), this means you divorce, obtain a legal separation (optional) or end your domestic partnership.
-For children, this means they reach the maximum age or you fail to provide proof of their continued eligibility - You request to end their coverage - The hospitals decide to no longer offer retiree medical coverage.
+For children, this means they reach the maximum age or you fail to provide proof of their continued eligibility if they are to be covered beyond the maximum coverage age (example: if they are disabled) - You request to end their coverage - The hospitals decide to no longer offer retiree medical coverage.